Message From the Director

 Welcome to the Web site of the North Carolina Area Health Education Centers (AHEC) Program.
 This site provides information on the core five functions of NC AHEC (Primary Care Residency Training, Information and Library Systems, Continuing Education, Health Careers and Workforce Diversity, and Health Science Student Support) plus a number of other valuable resources.

 Across the state, AHEC faculty and staff provide educational programs and services of high quality and in formats to make them accessible to the largest number of participants.
-Our continuing education staff reached more than 169,000 individuals in the past year, and the number of people accessing the resources of the AHEC Digital Library continues to grow.
-AHEC health careers programming served over 30,000 individuals, and the depth and breadth of activities to introduce young people to health careers is truly impressive.
+Our continuing education staff reached 212,520 individuals in the past year, and the number of people accessing the resources of the AHEC Digital Library continues to grow.
+AHEC health careers programming served 4,307 career pipeline students, and the depth and breadth of activities to introduce young people to health careers is truly impressive.
 Finally, in spite of significant downturns among graduating medical students nationally in primary care, the AHEC-based residencies in family medicine, internal medicine, pediatrics, ob/gyn, and surgery continue to attract high quality residents, and place approximately two-thirds of them in communities in North Carolina to practice.

 In 2005, the NC AHEC Program was involved in a strategic planning process.
-Several major themes emerged that from that process that will clearly guide our work in the coming years:
+Several major themes emerged that from that process that guides our work:

 - Developing a stronger integrated information technology infrastructure to serve our educational, clinical, information and administrative needs.